google/WebFundamentals/src/content/en/fundamentals/native-hardware/user-location/index.md

 {% include "web/_shared/contributors/paulkinlan.html" %}

-The Geolocation API lets you find out, with the user's consent, where the user is located.
-This functionality could be used as part of user queries; for example, to guide a user to a destination, or for geo-tagging user-created content, such as marking where a photo was taken.
+The Geolocation API lets you discover, with the user's consent, the user's location.
+You can use this functionality for things like guiding a user to their destination and geo-tagging user-created content; for example, marking where a photo was taken.

-The Geolocation API also lets you watch where the user is and keep tabs on them as they move around, always with the user's consent (and only while the page is open).
+The Geolocation API also lets you see where the user is and keep tabs on them as they move around, always with the user's consent (and only while the page is open).
 This creates a lot of interesting use cases, such as integrating with backend systems to prepare an order for collection if the user is close by.

 You need to be aware of many things when using the Geolocation API.
 This guide walks you through the common use cases and solutions.

-Note: As of Chrome 50, the [Geolocation API will only work on secure contexts (HTTPS)](/web/updates/2016/04/geolocation-on-secure-contexts-only).
-If your site is hosted on a non-secure origin (such as `HTTP`), the requests to get the user's location **no longer** function.
+Note: As of Chrome 50, the [Geolocation API only works on secure contexts (HTTPS)](/web/updates/2016/04/geolocation-on-secure-contexts-only).
+If your site is hosted on a non-secure origin (such as `HTTP`), any requests for the user's location **no longer** function.

 ## TL;DR

 * Use geolocation when it benefits the user.
 * Ask for permission as a clear response to a user gesture.
 * Use feature detection in case a user's browser doesn't support geolocation.
-* Don't just learn how to implement geolcation; learn the best way to use geolocation.
+* Don't just learn how to implement geolocation; learn the best way to use geolocation.
-* Test geolcation with your site.
+* Test geolocation with your site.

 ## When to use geolocation

-*  Find where the user is closest to a physical location of yours to tailor the user experience.
+*  Find where the user is closest to a specific physical location to tailor the user experience.
 *  Tailor information (such as news) to the user's location.
 *  Show the position of a user on a map.
-*  Tag data created inside your application with the user's location (that is, geo-tagging a picture).
+*  Tag data created inside your application with the user's location (that is, geo-tag a picture).

 ## Ask permission responsibly